-Employees and their beneficiaries are accustomed to e-delivery in myriad other parts of their lives - like utility bills, home mortgages, credit cards, and more.
+Employees and their beneficiaries are accustomed to e-delivery in many other parts of their lives - like utility bills, home mortgages, credit cards, and more.
 E-delivery for employee health and welfare plans would facilitate a harmonized, streamlined benefits experience.

-Excluding health and welfare plans from e-delivery requires different disclosure systems for what are typically the same employees and beneficiaries.
+Excluding health and welfare plans from e-delivery requires different disclosure systems for what are typically the same employees and beneficiaries already receiving pension plan communications electronically.
 This results in inefficiencies for administrators and confusion among employees and their beneficiaries.